 This is a hard one!
 In fact, a lot of owners tell me, “I don’t want to stop selling.
 I love it!”
 That’s not the point.
 You must be able to disengage from the sales management or you have not reached the self-sustainability stage of the growth model.

 Remember, the self-sustainability stage has a major decision point – disengage or build a big corporation by moving to the rapid growth stage.
-If you decide that you want rapid growth, you will need to pass more and more selling off to others or your sales capacity will always be limited by what you can handle.
+If you decide that you want rapid growth, you need to pass more and more selling off to others or your sales capacity becomes limited by what you can handle.

 Another factor to consider is that capital will be a key resource in rapid growth.
 Capital will be hard to come by if you are a key component in your company’s ability to scale the sales function.